Indian GDP growth in October-December likely 6.9 percent, best in 2017: Reuters poll

-BENGALURU (Reuters) - India’s economy grew at its fastest pace in a year in the October-December quarter as consumers, businesses and the government stepped up spending, a Reuters poll predicted.
+BENGALURU (Reuters) - India’s economy likely grew at its fastest pace in a year in the October-December quarter as consumers, businesses and the government stepped up spending, a Reuters poll predicted.

 This suggests that disruptions from a shock ban on high-value currency notes in November 2016 and the chaotic launch of a goods and services tax (GST) in July are fading.